 - No food or drink and group singing and playing of instruments must be avoided.

-- A maximum of 30 should attend, but only where space to socially distance.
+- A maximum of 15 should attend, but only where space to socially distance.
 This does include officials, guests, and photographers.
 Staff employed by the venue directly are not counted.
+Receptions afterwards are allowed 15 people unless in tier 3 very high-risk area where receptions are not allowed.

 - The venue should record visitors’ details, in case they need to be traced and different bubbles should stay one metre apart.